Karanraj-6/PROJECTS/README.md

 ### Conclusion
 The **Music Recommendation System** demonstrates how machine learning can be applied to provide personalized music experiences.
 By utilizing a **Random Forest** algorithm, the system effectively analyzes user preferences and delivers relevant song recommendations.
 Future improvements could involve incorporating more advanced models or expanding the dataset for even better predictions.

+<a href="https://github.com/Karanraj-6/LGM/blob/main/(BEGINNER_LEVEL)TASK_3-MUSIC_RECOMMENDATION_SYSTEM.ipynb">View Project code</a>

 ---

-## 13. Handwritten Numbers Detection
+## 12. Handwritten Numbers Detection Projects

+### *Project 1: Handwritten Digit Detection using MNIST Dataset*

-### Project Overview
+### Overview
-The **Handwritten Numbers Detection** project is designed to classify digits (0-9) from images of handwritten numbers using the **MNIST** dataset.
-This project utilizes **Convolutional Neural Networks (CNNs)** to effectively recognize and classify digits from the widely-used MNIST dataset, which consists of 60,000 training images and 10,000 test images.
+The **Handwritten Digit Detection** project aims to classify handwritten digits (0-9) using the **MNIST dataset**.
+This project employs **Artificial Neural Networks (ANNs)** to recognize and classify digits effectively.

-The goal of the project is to create a robust model that can accurately detect and classify handwritten digits, making it applicable to various fields such as automated check processing, postal code recognition, and more.

-### Key Achievements:
+### Key Achievements
-- **High Accuracy in Handwritten Digit Recognition**: The model achieves high accuracy in classifying handwritten digits from the MNIST dataset.
+- **High Accuracy**: The ANN model demonstrates a high level of accuracy in classifying digits from the MNIST dataset.
-- **Efficient Deep Learning Model**: Leveraging CNNs allowed for improved accuracy and performance in image classification tasks.
+- **Simplicity and Effectiveness**: Leveraging an ANN provides a straightforward yet effective approach for handwritten digit recognition.

 ### Technologies Used
 - **Deep Learning**:
-  - **Convolutional Neural Networks (CNNs)** were used to detect and classify handwritten digits, offering powerful image recognition capabilities.
+  - **Artificial Neural Networks (ANNs)** for digit classification.

 - **Python Libraries**:
-  - **TensorFlow** and **Keras** for building and training the deep learning model.
+  - **TensorFlow** and **Keras** for model building and training.
   - **NumPy** and **Matplotlib** for data manipulation and visualization.

 ### Dataset Overview
-The MNIST dataset consists of grayscale images of handwritten digits.
-Each image is 28x28 pixels and is labeled with the correct digit (0-9).
+The MNIST dataset consists of:
 - **Training Data**: 60,000 images of handwritten digits.
-- **Test Data**: 10,000 images used for evaluating model performance.
+- **Test Data**: 10,000 images for model evaluation.

-### Data Preprocessing:
+### Data Preprocessing
-- **Normalization**: The pixel values of images were scaled between 0 and 1 to improve model training.
+- **Normalization**: Pixel values scaled between 0 and 1.
-- **Reshaping**: The images were reshaped into the required format for the CNN.
+- **Reshaping**: Images reshaped into the required format for the ANN.
-- **One-Hot Encoding**: The labels were one-hot encoded to match the categorical format required by the model.
+- **One-Hot Encoding**: Labels converted to a categorical format.

 ### Key Features
-1. **Handwritten Digit Classification**:
-   - The model classifies digits (0-9) from handwritten images, providing an accurate identification of each digit.
+1. **Digit Classification**: The model accurately classifies digits (0-9) from the MNIST dataset.

-2. **CNN-Based Model**:
+2. **Model Performance**: Evaluated on the test set, the ANN achieved strong classification accuracy.

+<a href="https://github.com/Karanraj-6/Deep_Learning/blob/main/1_ANN_Intro/MNIST(Multi_class).ipynb">View Project code</a>

+### *Project 2: Handwritten Digit Detection using Pixel Dataset with CNN*

+### Overview
+The **Handwritten Digit Detection** project utilizes a dataset consisting of pixel values for handwritten digits.
+This project leverages **Convolutional Neural Networks (CNNs)** to classify digits based on the pixel data effectively.

+### Key Achievements
+- **Enhanced Accuracy**: The CNN model significantly improves recognition performance compared to traditional approaches.
-   - The use of **Convolutional Neural Networks (CNNs)** ensures the model efficiently learns important features from the images and generalizes well to new data.
+- **Powerful Feature Learning**: The architecture allows for robust learning of important features in the pixel data.

-3. **Model Performance**:
-   - The model was evaluated on the test set and demonstrated strong accuracy in classifying digits, making it suitable for real-world applications.
+### Technologies Used
+- **Deep Learning**:
+  - **Convolutional Neural Networks (CNNs)** for effective image classification.

+- **Python Libraries**:
+  - **TensorFlow** and **Keras** for building and training the model.
+  - **NumPy** and **Matplotlib** for data manipulation and visualization.

+### Dataset Overview
+The pixel dataset includes:
+- **Labels**: Each entry corresponds to a digit (0-9).
+- **Pixel Data**: Each image represented by pixel values (e.g., pixel0 to pixel783), where each pixel corresponds to grayscale intensity.

+### Data Preprocessing
+- **Normalization**: Pixel values scaled between 0 and 1.
+- **Reshaping**: Ensured proper input shape for the CNN.
+- **One-Hot Encoding**: Converted labels to a categorical format.

+### Key Features
+1. **Digit Classification**: The CNN model accurately classifies digits based on pixel input.
+2. **Advanced CNN Architecture**: Efficiently learns and generalizes from pixel data, leading to improved accuracy.

 ### Conclusion
-The **Handwritten Numbers Detection** project highlights the potential of deep learning for image recognition tasks.
-By employing CNNs on the MNIST dataset, the project achieved high accuracy in detecting handwritten digits, showcasing the effectiveness of deep learning models for classification tasks.
-Future work may involve experimenting with more complex architectures or deploying the model in real-world scenarios such as automated handwriting recognition systems.
+Both **Handwritten Digit Detection** projects showcase the effectiveness of deep learning in classifying handwritten digits.
+The first project, using an ANN on the MNIST dataset, provides a solid foundation in digit recognition.
+The second project, utilizing a CNN on a pixel dataset, demonstrates the power of advanced neural network architectures in achieving higher accuracy and performance.
+Future work could involve further optimizations, exploring more complex architectures, and applying these models in practical applications, such as automated handwriting recognition systems.

+<a href="https://github.com/Karanraj-6/LGM/blob/main/(ADVANCED%20LEVEL)TASK1_HANDWRITING_DETECTION(AL).ipynb">View Project code</a>

 ---

-## 14. House Price Prediction
+## 13. House Price Prediction

 ### Project Overview
 The **House Price Prediction** project aims to predict house prices based on various features of properties in the USA.
 By utilizing **Linear Regression**, the model estimates housing prices based on a dataset of 5,000 houses.
 This project demonstrates the application of machine learning to real estate, providing valuable insights for buyers, sellers, and real estate agencies.